Pratham16112002/Slotify/README.md

 ##INSTALLATION
 Install Xampp and then start the apache and mysql server

-Make sure to turn on the cookies in the brwser settings
+Make sure to turn on the cookies in the browser settings

 Login and Register
 ![Alt text]( spotify/assets/images/Demo/demo.png "Register and Login Page")